 Losing vision is a trial for anyone, let alone an artist.
 It discouraged Monet greatly, but he kept on painting.
 He would not let his disability hinder his work.
 He continued painting up to the end of his life at age 86 in 1926.
 And it was in his twilight years when he accomplished one of his greatest masterpieces.

-Following France’s victory in World War I in 1918, Monet promised the French government a monument of peace for the French people.
+Following France’s victory in World War i in 1918, Monet promised the French government a monument of peace for the French people.
 His goal was several massive canvases of his Water Lilies set as a gift to the nation.
 He would attempt this despite his bad eyesight.
 (He did eventually undergo eye surgery which removed some of his difficulty, but it did not restore his vision to the point where he could see normally.)

 What were the result of Monet’s labors?
 Eight gigantic, exquisite canvases displaying the beautiful landscape of his water garden.
-You can recognize the sparkling water, the easily discernable flora, the drooping branches of a weeping willow.
+You can recognize the sparkling water, the easily discernible flora, the drooping branches of a weeping willow.
 Today, these paintings hang permanently in the Orangery Museum in Paris.
 They were first displayed in 1927—a few months after Monet had died.

 Monet was an old man nearing blindness at this point.
 Yet he refused to let circumstances stop him from getting his work—arguably his greatest work—done.
-He applied what Herbert W. Armstrong labelled in The Seven Laws of Success as the sixth law: perseverance.
+He applied what Herbert W. Armstrong labeled in The Seven Laws of Success as the sixth law: perseverance.

 Claude Monet died almost 100 years ago.
 But his story teaches us a lesson we can apply in our own lives today.